On July 20, 2021, Council adopted a new Wildlife Bylaw 1294, with the goal of limiting conflicts between bears and humans in our community.

-The new bylaw seeks to regulate attractants unrelated to refuse collection, such as bird feeders, fruit and nut trees, composting, barbecue equipment and tools, beehives, grease, refrigerators and freezers, chickens, home food delivery, and feeding wildlife.
+The new bylaw regulates attractants unrelated to refuse collection, including bird feeders, fruit and nut trees, composts, barbecue equipment and tools, beehives, grease, refrigerators and freezers, chickens, home food delivery, and feeding wildlife.

-Additionally, the Town’s Garbage and Organics Collection and Disposal Bylaw No. 1252-04 would be amended to include Schedule B, which provides clear direction for wildlife resistant commercial garbage containers and Schedule C, which provides clear wildlife resistant enclosure standards for commercial and multi-family properties.
+Additionally, the Town’s Garbage and Organics Collection and Disposal Bylaw 1252-04 has been amended to include Schedule B, which provides clear direction for wildlife resistant commercial garbage containers and Schedule C, which provides clear wildlife resistant enclosure standards for commercial and multi-family properties.

-The new bylaw would provide the Town’s Bylaw Enforcement Officer with the ability to fine people who consistently fail to take the steps required to eliminate wildlife attractants (i.e. removing food sources from easy access by bears and other animals), thereby putting wildlife at risk of being euthanized.
+The new bylaw also provides the Town’s Bylaw Enforcement Officer with the ability to fine people who consistently fail to take the steps required to eliminate wildlife attractants (i.e. removing food sources from easy access by bears and other animals), thereby putting wildlife at risk of being euthanized.
 See Bylaw 1125-12 Bylaw Notice Enforcement and schedule of related penalties here.

 On October 6, 2020, a delegation from the Sunshine Coast Bear Alliance requested that Council consider the adoption of a separate Wildlife Attractant Bylaw, which would “provide residents, commercial establishments and visitors with the concise measures that need to be undertaken to prevent attracting bears and other wildlife into our urban areas.”
 The delegation also presented a petition to adopt a separate wildlife attractant bylaw and improve enforcement, which was signed by 518 people.